Anisujjaman-Md/Movie-management-Systems/readme.md

 # Movie management Systems

-A brief description of your Django application goes here.
+A brief description of application goes here.
 Describe its purpose, features, and any other relevant details.

 ## Features